 It’s no secret that Redox is a company of nerds—tech nerds, sports nerds, book nerds.
 You name it, and there’s probably someone at Redox who is happy to talk at length about any given topic.

-While our interests vary, one thing most everyone at Redox agrees on is our collective interest in healthcare.
+While our interests vary, one thing most everyone at Redox agrees on is our collective interest in healthcare and EHR integration.
 We’re self-proclaimed healthcare nerds, and a lot of our nerdom is derived from extensive reading about the industry.

 There’s never a shortage of folks on the team who are eager to share their favorite books, and over the years, some have become canonical at Redox.
 Instead of keeping all these fantastic books to ourselves, we wanted to round them up and share them with people who may want to broaden or deepen their knowledge about a complicated industry.